 F5 was vague on the integration plans for Acopia's products, saying only that it will give users the choice of a standalone technology or an integrated offering with F5's existing switches.

 IDC claims the market for file virtualisation technology is on the rise.
-The firm said that IT executives are increasing their deployments
+The firm said that IT executives are increasing their deployments of file-based storage by 50% to more than 200% a year as they consolidate existing data centres and roll out new fixed-content applications.

 "These companies need "¦ file virtualisation to improve the efficiency and reduce the costs associated with creating, organising, protecting, and retaining exploding volumes of business critical, file-based information," said Richard Villars, vice president of storage systems research at IDC.
 The acquisition is expected to close shortly after Sept.
 14, 2007, subject to satisfaction of the closing conditions